UCL-BLIC/legion-buildscripts/cytofpipe/v0.2/README.md

 <br />

 First, FCS files will be merged, expression data for selected markers will be transformed, and data will be downsampled according to the user's specifications.
 Then, clustering will be performed to detect cell types.
 Finally, the high dimensional flow/mass cytometry data will be visualized into a two-dimensional map with colors representing cell type, and heatmaps to visualize the median expression for each marker in each cell type will be generated.

+Note 1: Ideally the markers uploaded by the user should be the ones provided in the “Description” filed of the FCS.
+This will usually be a longer format (141Pr_CD38) in cytof data and a shorter format (CD38) in Flow data.
+However, the shorter version can be used when uploading cytod data.
+Note 2: Markers uploaded by the user are used for clustering and dimensional reduction, however all the markers (with exception of Time and Event channels) will be included in the results (heatmaps, etc..).
+All markers are transformed with exception of FSC/SSC.
+Note 3: Cytofpipe v0.2 runs cytofkit_1_8_3 (as opposed to cytofpipe v0.1 which was running cytofkit_1.6.5).
+Cytofpipe v0.2 will **not** work with the old cytofkit 1.6 version, not Cytofpipe v0.1 will work with cytofkit 1.8
 <br />

 Cytofpipe assumes that the data has been properly preprocessed beforehand, i.e., that  normalisation, debarcoding and compensation (if flow) were done properly, and that all the debris, doublets, and live_neg events were removed before analysis.